ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_CORI1.md

 Copy the Picsar executable:

 ```
-cp ../../../fortran_bin/picsar_cori2 .
+cp ../../../fortran_bin/picsar_cori .
 ```

 Then, run each test using 4 mpi processes.
 Use as many OpenMP as you want.
-You can have until 64 threads per MPI process.
-Here we can use 32 threads by doing:
+You can have until 16 threads per MPI process (with hyper-threading).
+Here we can use 16 threads by doing:

 ```
-export OMP_NUM_THREADS=32
+export OMP_NUM_THREADS=16
 ```

 Specify the OpenMP scheduler: